David S. King: Legal and political career

+Congress

 King was elected as a Democrat to the 86th and 87th United States Congresses between January 3, 1959 and January 3, 1963.
 He was not a candidate for renomination in 1962, choosing instead to run for a seat in the United States Senate.
 His senatorial campaign was unsuccessful.
 King was elected to the 89th Congress in 1964, but was defeated in his bid for reelection in 1966.

+Later career

 He was appointed United States Ambassador to Madagascar and to Mauritius in January 1967 and in May 1968, respectively, serving in those two positions concurrently until August 1969.

 During the 1970s and 1980s, King practiced law in Washington, D.C., and served as an alternate director at the World Bank.
 He retired in 1986 to devote his time to serving the LDS Church.

 LDS Church service

 From July 1986 to June 1989, he served as president of the church's Haiti Port-au-Prince Mission.
 From September 1990 to 1993 he was president of the Washington D.C.
 Temple in Kensington, Maryland.
 In 1994, he was called as patriarch of the Washington D.C.
 Stake and the church's district for the District of Columbia.